-How then should we live?
+How should we live?
 “Therefore, as God’s chosen people, holy and dearly loved, clothe yourselves with compassion, kindness, humility, gentleness7 and patience” (4:12).
 Since God has already chosen us, we should respond with these five virtues.
 These behaviors cannot make us worthy of salvation, but they are part of “a life worthy of the Lord” (1:10).

 We are to be like Christ, and we should treat others the way he has treated us: “Bear with each other and forgive whatever grievances you may have against one another.
 Forgive as the Lord forgave you” (3:13).